Doh1024/Achive/README.md

-# 262 Achivement 2, Comma-separated list of words and studly caps
+# 262 Achivement 2, Comma-separated list of words and studly caps, and text area counter.
-I did both achievement in same js file.
+I did all of the achievements in the same js and html file.